Top 5 health benefits of chamomile tea

 1. Sleep supportive

-Chamomile tea is well-known for its relaxing properties, touted to aid a good night’s sleep.
-This may be due to its phytonutrient content, specifically a compound called apigenin, which is believed to have sedative effects.
+Chamomile tea is well-known for its sleep inducing properties, this may be due to its phytonutrient content, specifically a compound called apigenin, which is believed to have sedative effects.
 A 2015 study found that drinking chamomile tea helped postpartum women improve their depression and sleep quality.

-Some research has suggested that chamomile may be beneficial to those struggling with mild anxiety, although more research is needed in this area.
+Research suggests chamomile may be beneficial for those struggling with mild anxiety, although more research is needed in this area.

 3. May be beneficial for those with diabetes

-Chamomile may help improve blood sugar regulation in those with diabetes by supressing blood sugar levels and helping to improve liver glycogen storage.
+Chamomile may help improve blood sugar regulation in those with diabetes, it’s thought it may do this by supressing blood sugar levels and helping to improve liver glycogen storage.

-One study of 64 adults with type 2 diabetes, who drank three cups of chamomile tea a day immediately after meals for eight weeks, showed a significant decrease in their HbA1C markers (which is often used as an indicator for diabetes), as well as improved glycaemic control and blood lipid profile.
+One study of 64 adults with type 2 diabetes, who drank three cups of chamomile tea a day for eight weeks, showed a significant decrease in their HbA1C markers (a marker used as an indicator for diabetes), as well as improved glycaemic control and blood lipid profile.

 4. May help with digestive issues

 Research suggests that chamomile may help to reduce smooth muscle spasms in the gut, which may benefit those with inflammatory digestive issues such as diverticulitis and oesophageal reflux.
 It may also offer preventative measures against a fairly common bacteria known as H. Pylori (or Helicobacter Pylori) which can contribute to stomach ulcers.

 Chamomile is rich in compounds called flavonoids, these have antioxidant properties and appear to be beneficial for both cholesterol management and blood pressure.